opendxl/opendxl-client-java/docs/prerequisites.rst

 Maven Repository
 ****************

-Visit the `OpenDXL Java Client Maven Repository <https://mvnrepository.com/artifact/com.opendxl/dxlclient>`_ access to all released versions including the appropriate dependency syntax for a large number of management systems (Maven, Gradle, SBT, Ivy, Grape, etc.).
+Visit the `OpenDXL Java Client Maven Repository <https://mvnrepository.com/artifact/com.opendxl/dxlclient>`_ for access to all released versions including the appropriate dependency syntax for a large number of management systems (Maven, Gradle, SBT, Ivy, Grape, etc.).